The Best and Worst of 2016 - Dagon Dog Treats 2016

 2016 will be quite a year to remember with the numerous deaths of beloved public icons, along with the controversial elections in both the United Kingdom and the United States.
 A lot has happened and not everyone is happy about it.
 However, in terms of delivering entertainment in the forms of movies, video games, and music, it's been another solid year.
 At least, that's what I've read among critics.

-Since I'm so stingy, I won't get to experience most of those great products till next year, at which time you can read my reviews for it.
+Since I'm so stingy, I won't get to experience most of those great products till next year, at which time you can read my reviews for them.
 If you're like me and you tend to wait, or if you enjoy recaps, or if you just want to see the opinion of a late bird, I've put together something for you!
 To cap off the year, I leave you with my list of the best and worst of 2016 for DagonDogs.com!

 For these lists, many of these products did not come out this year.
 Why?
 Since I am just a consumer who has opinions and not a professional reviewer who gets access to these items ahead of time or at a discount, I only had the money or the time to experience them his year.